-Communicating the wants and needs of your supply chain to your partners, suppliers, and colleagues is a vital step towards building authority in your industry.
+Communicating your needs to your partners, suppliers, and colleagues is a vital step towards building authority in your industry.
 And building that authority is important because it is through your companies good reputation that other potential partnerships or business may arise.

 Furthermore, listen to the needs and wants of your partners and suppliers, as well.
 This is very much a two-way road that can be mutually beneficial and should always be somewhat reciprocal.

-With the power of a strong network backing your company along with the rapport and authority, you will build over time, this one simple method can work absolute wonders for those who work it.
+With the power of a strong network, this one simple method can work absolute wonders for those who work it.

-Lastly, many supply chains tend to make the mistake of structuring their efforts for the short-term gains or for only a few years out, at best.
+Lastly, many supply chains tend to make the mistake of structuring their efforts for short-term gains.
 Short-term gains are great and all, but resiliency and preparedness benefit a supply chain by making sure it is sustainable.

-In actuality, companies should be focusing more on response plans for future events, overnight demand changes, KPIs for the year, and building stronger relationships, first and foremost.
+In actuality, companies should be focusing more on response plans for future events.

-When you scale business only in the short-term, you may find that your earnings quickly tank due to the cost and time involved in constantly having to replace suppliers or re-negotiate contracts with partners when they, all of a sudden, go out of business or cannot meet your growing demands.
-This is why relationships and building a good rapport in your industry is one of the best things you can do, as we’ve already covered.
+When you scale business only in the short-term, you may find that your earnings quickly tank.
+This is usually due to the cost and time involved in constantly having to replace suppliers or re-negotiate contracts with partners.
+This is why building good rapport in your industry is one of the best things you can do.

-Creating formidable supply chain resiliency is one admirable undertaking for even the most seasoned logistics managers to undertake.
-It just so happens to be the most beneficial thing a company can ever do for their supply chain in general.
+Creating a formidable supply chain resiliency is one admirable undertaking for even the most seasoned logistics managers to undertake.
+It just so happens to be the most beneficial thing a company can ever do.

-In a nutshell, do your research, build lasting relationships, and be punctual when it is time to take action and correct an issue.
+In a nutshell, build lasting relationships and be punctual when it is time to take action.